IllDepence/sirtetris.com/static/pages/hbby.md

 ![](static/img/interests/ps.jpg)

-Getting into penspinning is quite easy.
-You grab a more or less balanced pen, look at a video tutorial online and practice &mdash; that's it.
+Giving penspinning a try couldn't be easier.
+Grab a more or less balanced pen, look at a video tutorial online and practice &mdash; that's it.
 It is, of course, more fun when you also get involved with the community.
 The largest international board on the topic of penspinning is the [UPSB](http://upsb.info/), I guess.
 Most contries also have their own board/community.
 Try to look out for gatherings.
 It's most fun when you meet other spinners in person and talk to them. :)

 Here's some viewing material: [Supawit](https://www.youtube.com/watch?v=Ug_D_jyOOmE), [pyralux](https://www.youtube.com/watch?v=2EGFq-jvhFc), [A13x](https://www.youtube.com/watch?v=5jaRrtGVc3A)

 I, personally, started penspinning in 2007 and actively pursued it — i.e. took my time to practice, look out for new tricks to learn, etc. — for maybe a year and a half.
 After that it's been casual ever since.
-I barely try or practice new stuff ... but it's still a lot of fun to do it and I don't plan to stop. :)
+I barely try or practice new stuff ... but it's still a lot of fun to doing it and I don't plan to stop. :)

-**Some of my recordings**
+#### Some of my recordings
 <!-- ytdd:BakFall Session 3:DHDyYK-nPIA -->
 <!-- ytdd:Copy clip:shhumscxa0s -->
 <!-- ytdd:Freestyle:mGnMcw7IM9I -->